Florida Conservation Corps

 Requirements

-• Must complete an FBI/FDLE background check (free of charge) before start date.
+• Must be able to complete an FBI/FDLE background check (free of charge) before the start date.

-• Must be at least 17 years of age.
-(Under 18 requires have a parent/guardian note approving participation in the program.)
+• Must be 17 years of age with a parent’s note stating they can serve in the program.

-• Must have obtained at least a high-school diploma or equivalent.
+• Must have obtained at least a high school diploma, equivalent, or be actively working toward one.

 • Must have a valid driver’s license.

-• Must be able to tolerate extreme and adverse conditions of Florida.
+• Must be able to tolerate extreme and adverse environmental conditions of Florida.

-• Understand that this is not employment, but is national service through an AmeriCorps program.
+• Must understand that this is not employment, but national service through an AmeriCorps program.

 Training and Benefits Available